robert-rc2i/ptq-client-webapp/README.md

 ### Install on your mobile device
 Yes, you may install this web application on your home screen.
 Your mobile device will treat it as if it was a native application.

-* iOS Safai
+* iOS Safari
     * Click on the link above to load the web app
     * Click on the share button
     * And select the `Add to home screen` menu.
 That's it!
 * Android Chrome
     * Click on the link above to load the web app
     * Click on the 3 dots
-    * And select `Add to homescreen`
+    * And select `Add to home screen`

 > **Note** - This will run the web application offline, i.e. it will not load the app from the web anymore (This behavior varies from devices).
 To force a reload from the web, you'll need to force quit the app.
-Usefull, when a new version is available.
+Useful, when a new version is available.

 ## Requirements